This article has links to products and services we love, which we may make commission from.

 Soul Sushi (126 Nicolson Street) can be found in the studenty Newington area of the city, where you are spoilt for choice regarding Asian cuisine.

-It focuses on fresh sushi made daily, picked up via delivery or in a ‘grab and go’ box.
+It focuses on fresh sushi made daily, which can be picked up via delivery or in a ‘grab and go’ box.

-One of the pros of Soul Sushi is that they offer mixed boxes, so you’re not stuck with eight of the same rolls unless you want that!
+One of Soul Sushi’s pros is that they offer mixed boxes, so you’re not stuck with eight of the same rolls unless you want that!

 The simple menu also includes poke bowls, platters and spicy garlic edamame.